 ~ Dean Koontz

-Other Reasons As to why You May be Staying in Victimhood:
+Other Reasons As to why You May Want to Stay in Victimhood:

 But ask yourself, ......
 What are you giving up by staying in victimhood?
 What is the price you are paying?